rba100/RedGate.Ipc/README.md

 expected exception types, the proxy can also throw `ChannelFaultedException` if a connection could not be established within `client.ConnectionTimeoutMs` or if the client was disposed.
-In the event that a call cannot be satisfied by the connected server (e.g. there is no registered implementation) then a proxy can throw `InvalidOperationException`.
+In the event that a call cannot be satisfied by the connected server (e.g. there is no registered implementation) then a proxy can throw `ContractMismatchException`.

 Consumers can override `ChannelFaultedException` with an exception type of their choice using `client.CreateProxy<ISomeInterface,MyPreferredException>()`.
-This can make exception handling easier in the consuming architecture. `InvalidOperationException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatibility.
+This can make exception handling easier in the consuming architecture. `ContractMismatchException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatibility.

-## API Versioning

-The framework uses the assembly qualified name of interface type to match client requests against server implementations.
-This can cause a problem if the interface asked for by the client isn't the exact same interface registered on the server.
-For example if the assembly version or namespace of the interface changes it will be necessary to indicate what aliases to expect for backwards compatibility.
-Aliases are a substring match from the start of the interface name.

-	var builder = new ServiceHostBuilder();
-	builder.AddEndpoint(new NamedPipeEndpoint("my-service-name"));
-	builder.Register<MySoftware.Server.ISomeInterface>(new ServerImplementation());
-	builder.RegisterAlias("MySoftware.Client.ISomeInterface", typeof(MySoftware.Server.ISomeInterface));

-In the above example, a client interface that is interpreted as `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...`
-(or any other interface starting with `MySoftware.Client.ISomeInterface`) would be serviced by `ServerImplementation()`.
-It is obviously important that the interfaces are functionally identical or an `InvalidOperationException` will be thrown.

-Note: `RegisterAlias` maps a partial type name to an interface type.
-Consumers must also use `Register` to map that interface type to an implementation.

 ## Registering service implementations on the server